 Candidates shall successfully complete basic school to enrol in the upper secondary school to which they have applied.
 Schools may limit enrolment in the first year if the number of candidates exceeds the human resources and capacity of the school.
-With the consent of the Minister, the school may issue a decision on limited admission
+With the consent of the Minister, the school may put a cap on places.